tjensen/deathmatch.enoch/README.md

 ## Installation Instructions

 Install the `deathMatch.enoch` folder (the contents of this Git repository) in your `DayZServer\mpmissions` folder.
-If DayZ server was installed from the Steam application, the `mpmissions` folder is typically located at:
+If DayZ server was installed using the Steam Windows application, the `mpmissions` folder is typically located at:

 ```
 C:\Program Files (x86)\Steam\steamapps\common\DayZServer\mpmissions